manuelperche/3D-Display/README.md

 Due to the lack of user management, I decided to let any user like and dislike products as many times as they want, this could obviously be prevented by allowing a logged in user to like or dislike the product one time only.
 Also every user can comment as many times as they want and can edit any comment (but only content, the name is fixed)

-Handled everything inside a turborepo monorepo as sugested by the assignment document.
+Handled everything inside a turborepo monorepo.

-Due to lack of time, I just set up in the backend a simple jest test that tested the main getProducts endpoint, in the future more test should be added to test the other endpoints and also implement testing on the frontend using react-testing-library.
+I just set up in the backend a simple jest test that tested the main getProducts endpoint, in the future more test should be added to test the other endpoints and also implement testing on the frontend using react-testing-library.

 ### API: